kexiZeroing/kexiZeroing.github.io/src/blog/guide-to-prompt-engineering.md

 - Avoid chain-of-thought prompts. "think step by step" or "explain your reasoning" is unnecessary.
 - Use delimiters like triple quotation marks, XML tags, or section titles for clarity.
 - Limit additional context in RAG.
 When providing additional context or documents, include only the most relevant information to prevent the model from overcomplicating its response.

+### Models need tokens to think

+LLMs don’t reason like humans.
+They generate tokens sequentially, meaning they need structured generation to think properly.
+If a model jumps straight to an answer, it might just be guessing.
+If it walks through the solution step-by-step, it’s more reliable.
+The computation for the answer is distributed over multiple tokens, which makes it easier.

+For math and logic tasks, it’s best to ask the model to use external tools (i.e. if model can access python interpreter) rather than relying on its own reasoning.
+For the counting problem, because the model sees tokens not words, here "use code" also works.

 ### Prompt Debiasing